KnowEnG/quickstart-demos/pipeline_readmes/README-FP.md

   - Use bootstrapping = Yes
 - Output Format:
   1) Response: Name of the phenotype of interest.
-  2) Gene_ENSEMBL_ID: The ENSEMBL ID of the gene.
+  2) Feature_ID: The feature identifier.
   3) quantitative_sorting_score: The aggregate score of the gene.
 This score is obtained by aggregating ranked lists of genes using Borda method.
 Each ranked list corresponds to one instance of bootstrap sampling and is ranked using the ProGENI score.
 A higher score shows the gene is more relevant to the phenotype.
 This value is always between 1 and the total number of genes.
   4) visualization_score: The min-max normalized value of quantitative_sorting_score.
 This value is always between 0 and 1.
   5) baseline_score: The T-statistic for each gene obtained by comparing gene expression for the two phenotype options.
   6) Percent_appearing_in_restart_set: Multiplying this number with 100 gives the percent of the bootstrapping instances in which this gene was used in the restart set of ProGENI.

 #### B) top_features_by_phenotype_matrix - Top Ranked Feature Sets per Phenotype
 - This file contains a matrix with the phenotype names as the column headers and the feature identifiers as the rows.
-If the KN was used in the analysis, the feature identifiers will be the stable Ensembl gene_ids.
 A ‘1’ in this table indicates that the row feature was one of the top 100 ranking (highest scoring) features for that specific column phenotype using the method of choice.
 All other values are 0.
 If the features are genes, this file can be used in the Gene Set Characterization pipeline.

 #### C) clean_features_matrix.txt - Features Spreadsheet File
 - This file contains the user's input feature matrix.
-If the KN was used in the analysis, the original gene identifiers provided are mapped to stable Ensembl gene_ids where possible, and rows with original gene names that are unable to be mapped or are not unique are discarded from this clean output.
+If the KN was used in the analysis, rows with gene names that are unable to be mapped or are not unique are discarded from this clean output.

-#### D) clean_phenotypic_matrix.txt - Mapped Genomic Spreadsheet File
+#### D) clean_phenotypic_matrix.txt - Processed Phenotype Spreadsheet File
 - This file contains a modified version of the user’s input phenotypic matrix where foreign characters are removed and NAs are notated with a specific value.

 #### E) gene_map.txt - Gene ID Mapping File (if KN guided analysis)